-Biography: Spencer Sherwin is the McLaren Racing/Royal Academy of Engineering Research Chair in the Department of Aeronautics at Imperial College London.
+Biography: Spencer Sherwin is Head of Department and Professor of Computational Fluid Mechanics in the Department of Aeronautics at Imperial College London.
 He received his MSE and PhD from the Department of Mechanical and Aerospace Engineering Department at Princeton University.
 Prior to this he received his BEng from the Department of Aeronautics at Imperial College London.

 Group web page: www.sherwinlab.info

-Other Activities: Currently Professor Sherwin is an associate director of EPSRC/EADS funded Laminar Flow Control Centre and Principal Investigator on the EPSRC funded Platform for Research In Simulation Methods.
-Professor Sherwin is also the academic lead to the Joint PhD programme with the University of São Paulo.
+Other Activities: Currently Professor Sherwin is Principal Investigator on the EPSRC funded Platform for Research In Simulation Methods.